 I know running is not for everyone, but I hope you find some form of exercise that works for you.
 Maybe yoga or walking if running is too much.

 15. Experiment With Your Diet

 I think pretty much everyone agrees that limiting caffeine and sugar is a good idea for highly sensitive people.
-I eat a mostly Whole30 diet, with one cup of coffee in the mornings and no sugar or sweeteners of any kind at all and I do really well with that.
+I eat a mostly Whole30 diet, with no caffeine and no sugar or sweeteners of any kind at all and I do really well with that.
 I also try to load up on magnesium-rich foods like spinach and almonds, since magnesium is supposed to reduce stress and tension.

 But different diets work for different people.
 So experiment a little and see what works the best for you.